Crystals accumulate in the fluid and cartilage of the joints, and cause varying degrees of inflammation and tissue damage.

-Doctors suspect the diagnosis of calcium pyrophosphate arthritis in older people with arthritis, particularly when joints are swollen, warm, and painful.
+Doctors suspect CPP arthritis in older people with arthritis, particularly when joints are intermittently swollen, warm, and painful.
 Doctors confirm the diagnosis by removing a fluid sample from an inflamed joint through a needle (joint aspiration Joint aspiration (arthrocentesis) A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
 Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more ).
-Calcium pyrophosphate dihydrate crystals are found in the joint fluid.
+CPP dihydrate crystals are found in the joint fluid.
 They can be distinguished from uric acid crystals (which cause gout) using a special microscope with polarized light.

 X-rays X-rays A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
-Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more are done when doctors cannot obtain fluid from the joint.
-Seeing masses of crystals in a joint's cartilage suggests the diagnosis.
+Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more may show masses of crystals in a joint's cartilage suggests the diagnosis.
 Ultrasonography Ultrasonography A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
-Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more of the joint may show crystals in joint cartilage and strongly suggests the diagnosis of calcium pyrophosphate arthritis.
+Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more of the joint may show crystals in joint cartilage and strongly suggests the diagnosis of CPP arthritis.

 Drainage of joint fluid and injection of a corticosteroid

+Treatment of acute CPP arthritis is similar to that for acute gout Treatment Gout is a disorder in which deposits of uric acid crystals accumulate in the joints because of high blood levels of uric acid (hyperuricemia).
+The accumulations of crystals cause flares (attacks)... read more .
 Usually, treatment can stop acute attacks and prevent new attacks but cannot reverse changes in already damaged joints.
-Excess joint fluid can be drained and a corticosteroid suspension can be injected into the joint to rapidly reduce the inflammation and pain.
+Excess joint fluid can be drained and a corticosteroid can be injected into the joint to rapidly reduce the inflammation and pain.

-Drugs taken by mouth help treat calcium pyrophosphate arthritis.
+Medications taken by mouth help treat CPP arthritis.
 Most often, nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
 Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
 Most pain... read more (NSAIDs) are used to promptly stop the pain and inflammation of acute attacks.

-Unlike for gout, no specific effective long-term treatment of calcium pyrophosphate arthritis is available.
+Unlike for gout, no specific effective long-term treatment of CPP arthritis is available.
 However, physical therapy (such as muscle-strengthening and range-of-motion exercises) may be helpful to maintain joint function.